McMaster University athletics has clear culture of systemic anti-Black racism: report | CBC News

 President David Farrar issued an apology in a letter to students.

 "On behalf of the University I apologize for the anti-Black racism you experienced.
-I am deeply sorry that effective action was not taken to prevent this; there are no excuses for the behaviour you endured," read his note.
+I am deeply sorry that effective action was not taken to prevent this; there are no excuses for the behaviour you endured," his note said.

 "I assure you that we are listening and that action is already being taken to implement the report's recommendations and to begin the work with the Department and the broader university community to help us eliminate systemic racism."